aphp/spark-etl/README.md

 ## Run in development

-- Run the server: `node server.js table.csv attributes.csv` on port `8080`. `table.csv` and `attributes.csv` are given by APHP as data schema definition
+- Run the server: `node server.js tables.csv attributes.csv` on port `8080`. `tables.csv` and `attributes.csv` are given by APHP as data schema definition
 - Run the frontend: `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.